Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets

 Otherwise, the arbitrageur optimally sets $f^*=0$.
 Moreover, a total return maximizing arbitrageur chooses trading quantities $q^*>0$ and settlement fees $f^*\geq 0$ such that

-\end{lemma} \begin{proof} See Appendix~\ref{sec:appendix_proofs}. \end{proof} The first part of the lemma provides conditions for the choice of the settlement fee.
+\end{lemma} \begin{proof} All proofs are provided in Appendix~\ref{sec:appendix_proofs}. \end{proof} The first part of the lemma provides conditions for the choice of the settlement fee.
 According to Equation~\eqref{eq:choice1}, the arbitrageur chooses a positive settlement fee as long as the marginal price impact for the trading quantity is below the average price impact.
-However, Equation~\eqref{eq:choice2} shows that the reduction of the arbitrage bound through a higher settlement fee must exceed the implied opportunity costs, i.e., the possible gain in selling a higher quantity.
-As a consequence, the arbitrageur tends to pay a higher settlement fee if the sell-side market is very liquid (keeping the marginal price impact low) and the settlement fee has a high impact on the arbitrage bound (i.e., reducing the latency and thus risk).
-If any of these two conditions is violated, the arbitrageur optimally chooses not to pay any settlement fee, but might still decide to trade.
+However, Equation~\eqref{eq:choice2} shows that reducing the arbitrage bound through a higher settlement fee must exceed the implied opportunity costs, i.e., the possible gain in selling a higher quantity.
+Consequently, the arbitrageur tends to pay a higher settlement fee if the high-price exchange is very liquid (keeping the marginal price impact low) and the settlement fee has a high impact on the arbitrage bound (i.e., reducing the latency and thus risk).
+If any of these two conditions is violated, the arbitrageur optimally chooses not to pay any settlement fee but might still decide to trade.

 The second part of the lemma states that the arbitrageur always chooses trading quantities and settlement fees such that the constraint in Equation~\eqref{eq:constraint} binds.
 If the constraint would not be binding, the arbitrageur could trade a larger quantity to increase her total returns at the expense of higher transaction costs.